Travel Nurse Packing List: 12 Tips You Should Consider

 You’re set for takeoff now that you’ve perused our tricks for packing for travel nurses.
 And when you’re ready to find your next assignment, Triage Staffing is waiting in the wings to help.
 We are a medical staffing agency specializing in travel opportunities.

 Search travel nurse jobs by state and see the weekly gross pay upfront.
 Filter by shift type, schedule, and assignment length.
-Then, we’ll give you the scoop to help prepare you.
+Then, we’ll give you the scoop on traveling nurse requirements to help prepare you.

 Whether you want to try travel nursing for the first time or simply need a better way to find work, Triage Staffing is with you every step of the way.
 Happy trails on your next assignment!